sayzlim/sayzlim.github.io/source/subscribe/index.md

 date: 2014-02-19 01:00
 ---

-Before you enter your name and email address in the form below, let me give you a brief summary of what you can expect from this newsletter, which made up from:
+Before you enter your name and email address in the form below, let me give you a brief summary of what you can expect from this newsletter, which are made up from:

 - Weekly updates of all the tips, reviews, and guides I’ve written.
 - The most useful and practical articles I’ve read in the past week.